 We kicked off the fund drive on July 1, 2019.
-An event was held that fall at Charlson Meadows, with Swedish food, lovely piano music by Carolyn Spargo and a speaker from Rethos.
+An event was held that fall at Charlson Meadows, with Swedish food, lovely piano music by Carolyn Spargo, and a speaker from Rethos.
 The program focused on the importance of preserving historic properties and the significance of the Peterson farmhouse and why we needed to save it.
-Over the next few months, I presented to the Lions, several Rotaries, the MN Swedish Genealogical Society, the American Swedish Institute, and was invited on an all expenses paid trip to Colorado to speak to the Swedish group there.
+Over the next few months, I presented to the Lions, several Rotaries, the MN Swedish Genealogical Society, and the American Swedish Institute, and was invited on an all-expenses paid trip to Colorado to speak to the Swedish group there.
 Funds were coming in.
 As we approached the holidays in 2019, we had made a good start.
 Then, Covid hit.

 There were very few people or companies that were not affected in one way or another.
-Foundations which had previously voiced support for our project, changed their giving priorities to food shelves.
+Foundations that had previously voiced support for our project changed their giving priorities to food shelves.
 The CCHS was shut down completely for over a year.
 The Jeffris Family Foundation was contacted to ask for an extension.
 It was turned down due to legal reasons.
-Making things even more harsh, was the knowledge that our feasibility study showed we could raise the funds, but needed the foundations and grants to do so.
+Making things even harsher, was the knowledge that our feasibility study showed we could raise the funds but needed the foundations and grants to do so.
 A year and a half into the campaign, the CCHS Board of Directors made the hard decision to pause the Peterson farm capital campaign for three months.
 How could we morally ask for funds to restore a building, when people were in need of the basic essentials for life?
 At the end of 2019, we had raised about $177,000, and it was time to start thinking out of the box.

 Rereading the contract with the Jeffris Foundation, I realized that we had a couple of options.
 People didn’t always have money to donate, but they did have skills and items they could donate that would count toward the total.
-An unusual items that came in was period appropriate gutters.
+An unusual item that came in was period appropriate gutters.
 Skilled labor would count IF the person donated their skill toward the project.
 An example would be an electrician who donated time to install lights.
 A carpenter, an electrician and architectural firm agreed to donate their time.
 These donated services added up to just over $50,000.

 In 2020, I wrote a Legacy construction grant for the farmhouse, granary and south barn.
 The portion for the farmhouse amounted to $60,230.
 The draft was submitted that summer and the final draft that fall.
 The day the grant went before the HRAC board I was on pins and needles.
 There was a lot on the line.
 Scanning from the bottom up, I held my breath.
 Our grant landed in the top tier.
 It was approved by HRAC in a matter of minutes.

-The end of 2020, we had raised $225,902. it sounds like a lot, but in fact we were now half way through the drive, and were not yet half way to our goal.
+The end of 2020, we had raised $225,902. it sounds like a lot, but in fact we were now halfway through the drive and were not yet halfway to our goal.

 Timing is always the hardest part with a challenge grant, doubly so when another grant is in the mix.
 Per the Jeffris rules, the Legacy grant could not be approved prior to the start of the Jeffris campaign.
-It also need to be approved by all parties and needed to be designated by MNHS toward the challenge campaign.
+It also needed to be approved by all parties and needed to be designated by MNHS toward the challenge campaign.
 A separate bank account was needed for the Jeffris money, but the construction drawing grant checks were for all the buildings on the farm.
 Keeping accurate and complete records was imperative.
 Lawyers on both sides needed to agree to the terms.
 In this case, MNHS and the Jeffris attorneys were wonderful to deal with, since our goals were the same; save the farmhouse.
 The cost for the farmhouse construction drawings and hence money for the challenge campaign was $60,230.
-The drawings were completed on 4/16/21 and subsequently approved by the grants office.
+The drawings were completed on 4/16/21 and subsequently approved by the grant’s office.
 That same year, with MNHS approved construction drawings in hand, I applied for an exterior construction grant for the house.
-Due to the time limit, we had one more shot with Legacy, if we missed it would be to late to reapply.
+Due to the time limit, we had one more shot with Legacy, if we missed it would be too late to reapply.

 In December of 2021, our construction grant came before the HRAC board.
 They commented that the construction drawings were incomplete, therefore the grant was declined.
 I was devastated.